ARTICLE I: NAME

 - The name of this organization is "Northwest Sherpa Association".

-- It shall be also known by the acronym of "NSA".
+- It shall be also known by the acronym of "NWSA".

 The organization is non-profit, non-political, non-racial and is secular.